awmann/M_-M_K-/README.md

 Check out the paper:
 https://github.com/awmann/masses_paper

+The code is available in IDL and python.

+To install the python version do the following after cloning the repository:

+cd to the cloned repository directoy python setup.py build python setup.py install

+you should then be able to import mk_mass whenever you like.

-Let's say you want to know the mass of Trappist-1:
+Let's say you want to know the mass of Trappist-1 (IDL syntax):
 ```
 k = 10.296
 ek = 0.023